 Explanation: In many Biblical dictionary entries there are references to Bible places, so when you use the above feature, MyBible finds all the dictionary entries referring to a selected verse and gives you a list to choose from.
 Try this - you can discover interesting comparisons and facts.

-Strong's number usageStrong's number usage window allows you to see where a particular Strong's number (i.e. a particular word of the Bible manuscript) occurs, and how is it translated in a Bible translation you are looking at.
+Strong's number usageStrong's number usage window allows you to see where a particular Strong's number (i.e. a particular word of the Bible manuscript) occurs, and how is it translated in a Bible module you are looking at.

 You can call the Strong's number usage window in the following ways.

 - By tapping a Strong's number in the header of a Strong's lexicon balloon.